 Hello and Welcome (សូមស្វាគមន៏, dobrodošli, welkom, maligayang pagdating, 歓迎, 欢迎, powitanie) to Ontario, Canada!

-With Canada’s ever-growing immigration population, we have become a very diverse country with many different cultural and religious communities.
-However, Canada’s official two languages are English and French.
-Canada is the second largest country when comparing our large land mass.
-There are many natural resources that make our country beautiful; bountiful diamond mines, incredible bodies of water rich marine life, natural oil sands, and dramatic mountain ranges.
-Canada is made of 10 provinces and three territories which are bordered by the United States of America to our south, the Pacific Ocean to our east, the Atlantic Ocean to our west, and our northern side by the Artic Ocean.
-Located in the central region of Canada is the province of Ontario, home to our nation’s capital, Ottawa, and the oldest college in Canada – Westervelt College, located in London, Ontario.
+With Canada’s ever-growing immigration population, we have become a very diverse country with many different cultural and religious communities, which include Canada’s two official languages: English and French.
+Canada is the second largest country by land mass.
+There are many natural resources that make our country beautiful: bountiful diamond mines, incredible bodies of water rich in marine life, natural oil sands, and dramatic mountain ranges.
+Canada is composed of 10 provinces and 3 territories, bordered by the United States to the south, the Pacific Ocean to the west, the Atlantic Ocean to the east, and the Arctic Ocean to the north.
+Located in the central region of Canada is the province of Ontario, home to our nation’s capital, Ottawa, and the oldest college in Canada – Westervelt College – located in Windsor, Brantford, Kitchener & London.

-London, Ontario is a city full of culture that can be explored through our many museums, fine dining, and performing arts.
-Known as the forest city, London also boasts over 100 traditional celebrations and festivals each year observing our diverse population.
-As you take a boat cruise along the Thames River you will find a city that has the charm of the past yet many modern buildings for the future that give way to our regional center for healthcare and education, where you will find hospitals near and around Westervelt College.
-Westervelt College has been part of London’s rich history since it was founded in 1885 when it started its career-oriented training.
-This year Westervelt embarks on its 130th year; we are proud of our over 48,000 graduates and their continued contribution to our reputation for excellence.
-As we celebrate this milestone, we encourage you to tour our website and learn all about the wonderful offerings that Westervelt College can provide you with.
+Each city is full of culture that can be explored through our many museums, fine dining restaurants, and performing arts centres.
+With its career-oriented training, Westervelt College has been part of Southwestern Ontario’s rich history since it was founded in 1885.
+This year, Westervelt embarks on its 134th year; we are proud of our over 75,000 graduates and their continued contribution to our community and to our reputation for excellence.
+As we celebrate this milestone, we encourage you to tour our website and learn about all the wonderful offerings of Westervelt College.

-If you decide to pursue your education in Ontario, your main starting place for government information on all matters related to post-secondary education is the Ministry of Advanced Education and Skills Development (MAESD).
+If you decide to pursue your education in Ontario, your main starting place for government information on all matters related to post-secondary education is the Ministry of Training, Colleges and Universities.

-Each International Student, taking a program beyond 6 months in length, requires a Student VISA.
-This allows you to study inside Canada.
-The requirements are as follow;
+Each International Student taking a program beyond 6 months in length requires a student visa.
+This allows you to study in Canada.
+The requirements are as follow:

-*Please note, if you enroll in a 6-month program, you may not require a Student Visa
+*Please note, if you enroll in a 6-month program, a student visa may not be required

-To be considered as a student at Westervelt College, we would require copies of your school transcripts, in English, evaluated for Canadian Secondary School Equivalency.
-You may contact www.wes.org or www.icascanada.ca for assistance with this if you like.
+To be considered as a student at Westervelt College, copies of your school transcripts in English evaluated for Canadian Secondary School Diploma equivalency are required.
+You may contact www.wes.org or www.icascanada.ca if you would like assistance with this.
 These documents must be mailed or sent by facsimile to our offices.
-At that time, an Admissions Officer may contact you by email, but we must also speak with you directly to determine your working English abilities.
-The student is required to contact the Career Counsellor department by telephone to do this.
+At that time, an admissions officer may contact you by email, but we must also speak with you directly to determine your working English abilities.
+To do this, the student is required to contact the Career Counsellor Department by telephone.